bhauman/figwheel-main/docs/docs/extra_mains.md

 There is a very simple technique for switching the focus of your REPL though.
 Reload the browser tab if you want the focus of your REPL to switch to that environment.
-The Figwheel REPL will focus on the last environment to connect to the Websocket.
+The Figwheel REPL will focus on the last environment to connect to the SSE endpoint.
 So to switch focus just reload the browser tab where you want to focus.

 You verify this with a `(js/console.log "focus is here")`.
 You will